 Scripts and widgets

 This library is all about getting back to basics — there's no tag soup, no annoying mouse-trails or pointless visual effects, only scripts which are genuinely useful, standards-compliant, and as sensitive and accessible as they can be (with reliance on scripting a given).
-Scripts that give control back to users, instead of trying to wrestle it away from them.
+Scripts that give users more control, instead of trying to wrestle it away from them.

 No, what you've got here is a sort of boutique, if you like — a novel